 There is no such thing as “Normalization of Deviation”

-What is “Normalization of Deviation”?
-(Or sometimes referred to as normalization of deviance.)
+What is the “Normalization of Deviation”?
+(Or sometimes referred to as the normalization of deviance.)
 In an interview, Diane Vaughan, Sociology Professor from Ohio State University, said:

 Social normalization of deviance means that people within the organization become so much accustomed to a deviant behaviour that they don’t consider it as deviant, despite the fact that they far exceed their own rules for the elementary safety.

 Let’s think about this for a moment.
 What defines deviation or deviance?